-In the beginning, we all were excited about the prospect of not spending hours on our daily commute, stuck in the traffic jams, or with the fact that we don’t have to get all dressed up for a meeting.
+In the beginning, we all were excited about the prospect of not spending hours on our daily commute, being stuck in traffic jams, or the fact that we don’t have to get all dressed up for a meeting.
 But after a year, we are realizing that it comes with its own unique set of challenges.

-How to deal with work from home stress?
+How to deal with work-from-home stress?

 Well!
 This is the question that is in everyone’s mind right now, and everyone is dealing with the problems in their way.
-But still, if it is bothering you in any way, then here are a few tricks that we here at Careerhunts are taking every day.
+But still, if it is bothering you in any way, then here are a few maneuvers that we here at Careerhunts are taking every day.

 2. Reduce procrastination with the 90-20 rule